Easiest Instrument to Play & Best to Learn On

 - The Tremolo harmonicas are the least common and limited in ways that the diatonic and the chromatic types are not.
 They produce a distinctive “trembling” sound effect and have a unique sound like an organ.

-Length of time before you play anything worthy: Right Away!
+Learning time before you play anything worthy: Right Away!

 This inexpensive stringed instrument is very popular, fun to play and one of the easiest instrument to start out your musical career.

 It’s also the perfect instrument, to learn how to play with if you eventually want to play guitar as you will pick up some of the fundamental skills needed to master it.

 There are a variety of sizes making them perfect for a small child hands or an adult and very portable.
 You can pick up simple chords and be playing a song in no time as they come with 4 strings rather than a guitars six.

 The 4 main sizes of a Ukulele is a Soprano, Concert, Tenor, and Baritone however in recent year smaller pocket Ukulele or Sopranissimo coming in at 16 inches (40cm) have shown up on the market and have gained popularity.

 Make sure to choose the best instrument for your hand size and the sound you want as they differ in both.